bettercallsully/MindoverMatterCorp/README.md

 20. - Security Features

 - SSL certificate: Establishes secure connectivity between a user and the website.
-Look for HTTPS and a green lock in the address bar before trusting an online store with your information.
-Select an SSL certificate vendor with name recognition.

 - Two-factor authentication: Adds an extra layer of security by requiring a username/password and a system-generated code sent via email or text.